 In this post, I will tackle an issue with the iPhone 6s Plus (#Apple #iPhone6sPlus) that is very common to Apple users.
-At some point, you may have experienced that your device won’t turn on or respond when you hit the Power button.
+At some point, you may have experienced that your device won’t respond when you hit the Power button.
 When this occurs and you’re absolutely certain your device didn’t suffer from liquid and physical damages, then try to look at these two most common reasons—drained battery and system crash.

 I will walk you through in troubleshooting your new iPhone 6s Plus that won’t turn on before you decide to seek assistance from an Apple tech.
 But before anything else, if you have a different issue with your device, visit the troubleshooting page we’ve setup for the iPhone 6s Plus.
 We list down every problem we address each week in that page so try to see if we’ve already addressed your concern before.
 If we did, try to use the solutions we suggested and if they won’t work, then you may contact us by filling up this form.

 Our troubleshooting will be based on the two most common reasons why an iPhone won’t turn on.
 Apple technicians also follow the procedures you can find in this post as they are very basic.

 Step 1: Charge your iPhone.
 Even if you are certain that your device had plenty of charge before it died, you still need to plug it because this procedure doesn’t just charges your iPhone, it also gives you an overview what the problem is.
 Apple mobile devices turn on while being charged.
 If the battery was depleted, then it may take several seconds to a few minutes before the device turns on so leave it plugged in for, at least, 15 minutes before deciding to go to step 2.